 About 10% of prescription drugs are considered controlled substances.
 Here is a list of controlled substances.

 No you do not need to be home.
-Please properly package and put the HHW out on your porch or by your garage door by 7:30 AM on your appointment day.
+Please properly package and put the HHW out at the bottom of your driveway by 7:00 AM on your appointment day.

 Options for proper disposal and recycling of hazardous waste are provided on our website.